 No one likes stepping into, well you know what, not even dog owners, therefore poo bags are a must.
 Everyone enjoys a clean campsite.

 Taking something with you that your dog knows and loves can help them out when camping in unknown areas.
 Other than that, what would a holiday be without a toy to play with?

 Even when you go camping in the summertime, the ground can get cold.
 An insulated blanket can help keep your doggo warm.
 There are also special dog mats available that are supposed to keep the cold away.

-Some campsites can get very dark at night so a collar light can help to keep eyes on your dog.
+Some campsites can get very dark at night, especially in Autumn, so a collar light can help to keep eyes on your dog.